saltstack/salt/doc/topics/development/contributing.rst

    pyenv activate salt

 Sweet!
-Now you’re ready to clone salt so you can start hacking away!
+Now you’re ready to clone Salt so you can start hacking away!
 If you get stuck at any point, check out the resources at the beginning of this guide.
 IRC and Slack are particularly helpful places to go.